Thursday of the Dead: Today

-Commemorations of the day are less commonly observed throughout the region today, though the stamped cakes of bread continue to be distributed on the Thursday and Monday following the death of a family member and during the Easter season.
+Commemorations of the day are less commonly observed throughout the region today, though the stamped cakes of bread (ka'ak al-asfar) continue to be distributed on the Thursday and Monday following the death of a family member and during the Easter season.

 In the Syrian city of Homs, Thursday of the Dead is still commemorated in the same way.
 Many there now prefer to call it "Thursday of Sweetness", since the purchase of sweets by women and their distribution to children and the poor is seen as a double act of "sweetness".